 In theory, properly heated compost should reach high enough temperatures to kill off any seeds and most pathogens, but it is advisable to avoid any potential problems and simply keep weeds, diseased plants or pest-infested plants out of your compost bin.

 Kitchen scraps are a great source of green ingredients in the compost pile, and it's always nice to divert these materials from the landfill, but not all foods are safe for your compost bin.
 Eggshells, nut shells and even coffee grounds are all compostable, but oil or products with a particularly high oil content, such as nut butters, salad dressings and mayonnaise, should be avoided.
 These are likely to attract pests, and they also upset the moisture balance in your compost.

 Overall, fruit and vegetable scraps are great to compost as long as you remove the stickers, which will not break down.
 For larger materials or those that are harder to break down, such as watermelon rinds, citrus skins or avocado peelings, try chopping or shredding the materials into small pieces to speed up the composting process.
 Corn cobs should be left at their full size because their size and shape help them provide necessary aeration to the pile.

-While breads, cereals, pastas, oats and other grains are generally OK to add into the compost bin, it's best to add the products after they have started to go stale since they will break down quicker and will better balance the moisture content of the pile.
-Avoid composting rice.
-Cooked rice is a bacteria magnet that can negatively affect the health of your compost pile, and raw rice attracts rodents and other pests.
+While breads, cereals, pastas, oats, rice, and other grains are generally OK to add into the compost bin, it's best to add the products after they have started to go stale since they will break down quicker and will better balance the moisture content of the pile.

 Most animal-based products should be avoided.
 While eggshells are fine, eggs, meat, fish and dairy should be avoided.
 They can breed disease as they rot, they attract pests, they are particularly odorous and they can cause the temperature of your compost pile to rise too high and kill off beneficial microorganisms.